 William was a tinsmith in his early life.
 Later in the real estate business.
 He came to the U.S. circa 1878 with his widowed mother who remarried a man surnamed Wurster.
-William had a half-brother named Frederick, and a sister named Fredericka who married a man named Ernest Bolm.
-Fred Wurster was a Methodist minister.
+William had a half-brother named Frederick, and a sister named Frederika who married a man named Ernest Bolm.
+Fred Wurster was a Methodist minister. and performed the marriage of William and Katherine.

 William's daughter Lydia wrote a letter to Edith (Schweikert) Dunscombe June 16, 1977 in which she stated that William's ancestors lived in Austria.
 They became Protestants and could not agree with the Catholics, so his family moved to the Northern part of Germany, the Black Forest, and when a young man he and his mother came to New York when his father died, and settled in Brooklyn.
 She states that her father's people were titled.
 They became Methodists and William met his wife Katherine in the church.
 However U.S. census records indicate he was born in Wurttemberg, southern Germany.
 The 1920 census also states both his parents were born in Wurttemberg, Germany.